 Pictured above is Nkosi Barber, a recent graduate of the Little Black Pearl Art & Design Academy in Chicago.
 Barber was one of six emerging glass artists from at-risk glass programs to attend the 2015 Expanding Horizons program at the Studio of The Corning Museum of Glass.

-Application posted for the 2018 Expanding Horizons program
+Six successful applicants for the 2018 Expanding Horizons program

 For more information on the program and how to apply, visit the Outreach page.